ix-ax/AXOpen/docfx/articles/data/README.md

 As mentioned earlier, we use remote calls to execute the CRUD operations.
 These calls are a variant of IxTask which can operate asynchronously, and we will need to call it cyclically.

 We will now need to create an instance of `MyDataExchanger` in some `MyConfiguration`, and call `_myDataExchanger` in the Main method of the context.
-Just to remind ourselfes all logic in Ix framework must be placed in the call tree of a Main method of a context.
+Just to remind ourselves all logic in Ix framework must be placed in the call tree of a Main method of a context.

 ~~~
 CONFIGURATION MyConfiguration